ERNICommunity/angular-starter-project/README.md

 To make Prettier ignore files or directories, just add them to the file `.prettierignore`.

-In order to be able to run Prettier and TSLint without conflict, `tslint-config-prettier` has been added to this project (https://github.com/prettier/tslint-config-prettier).
+In order to be able to run Prettier and ESLint without conflict, `eslint-config-prettier` has been added to this project (https://github.com/prettier/eslint-config-prettier).

-There is still the possibility, that there are some rules in TSLint which conflict with Prettier.
+There is still the possibility, that there are some rules in ESLint which conflict with Prettier.
-To find which rules are in conflict, you can run `npm run tslint-check`.
+To find which rules are in conflict, you can run `npm run eslint-check`.
-This prints a list of conflicting rules which can then be deactivated in `./tslint.json`
+This prints a list of conflicting rules which can then be deactivated in `./.eslintrc.json`

 Prettier provides several commands - the following list shows some of the more important ones: